RasaHQ/rasa-nlu-examples/docs/index.md

 #### `rasa_nlu_examples.meta.Printer` [docs](docs/meta/printer/)

 This component will print what each featurizer adds to the NLU message.
 Very useful for debugging.
+You can find a tutorial on it [here](https://blog.rasa.com/custom-printer-component/).

 ## Dense Featurizers